mostaphaRoudsari/ladybug-primer/text/components/Photovoltaics_Surface.md

 * ##### DCtoACderateFactor [Optional]
 Factor which accounts for various locations and instances in a PV system where power is lost from DC system nameplate to AC power.
 It ranges from 0 to 1.
 It can be calculated with Ladybug's "DC to AC derate factor" component. - If not supplied, default value of 0.85 will be used.
 * ##### PVmoduleSettings [Optional]
 A list of PV module settings.
-Use the "Photovoltaics module" component to generate them. - If not supplied, the following PV module settings will be used by default: - moduleType: Close (flush) roof mount - moduleEfficiency: 15 % - temperatureCoefficient: -0.5 %/°C - moduleActiveAreaPercent: 90 %
+Use the "Simplified Photovoltaics Module" or "Import Sandia Photovoltaics Module" or "Import CEC Photovoltaics Module" components to generate them. - If not supplied, the following PV module settings will be used by default: - module material: crystalline silicon (c-Si) - moduleType: Close (flush) roof mount - moduleEfficiency: 15 % - temperatureCoefficient: -0.5 %/C - moduleActiveAreaPercent: 90 %
 * ##### north [Optional]
 Input a vector to be used as a true North direction, or a number between 0 and 360 that represents the clockwise degrees off from the Y-axis. - If not supplied, default North direction will be set to the Y-axis (0 degrees).
 * ##### albedo [Optional]